ELTE-DSED/course_data_analysis/README.md

 spacy.cli.download('en_core_web_sm')
 ```

-If you are using the RETVec part, you will need the RETVec model saved at the specified path (/content/drive/MyDrive/dslab/retvec_model).
+**Note:** The notebook uses a RETVec model saved and loaded from the specified path (/content/drive/MyDrive/dslab/retvec_model).
+To be able to run it locally, the `saved_model.pb` from the reposiroty has to be downloaded and used in the notebook.

 ## How to Use
 Clone the repository: